 Everyone knows that food consumed by any living form is ultimately expelled as an excrement and given that foods contain valuable nutrients, whatever is generated as a result of digestion must have a further nutrient value.
 This is known to be the case for excrement with output from herbivores.
-Here we consider human feces.
+Here we consider human faeces.
 Humans are different.
 Humans are omnivorous, our diet includes a broader spectrum of foods, the excrement from which needs careful consideration.

 Human faeces is a very rich source of nutrients but there are worries about contaminants that are present in human sewage including those from pharmaceuticals and a variety of heavy metals.
 Anything to do with human faeces must be managed with extreme caution.

 Those who promote the recycling of sewage waste want to present it as a natural product that can be processed in ways that will remove harmful bacteria and viruses.
 Having been treated, it can then be spread on farm-land for growing crops.
 This is by far the most convenient solution.
 The alternative is to dump it somewhere and where would this be?
 Out to sea?
 Landfill?
 An ongoing problem of this size can’t be just ‘wished’ away.

 While the level of bacteria and viral contamination appears to be largely under control in treated waste, there are serious concerns about other ingredients that modern-life has added to our sewage.
 Most of the problems appear to be generated by the pharmaceutical industry.
 It’s long been known that there are a range of metals that ride through the processing of sewage waste.
 The modern demands for new and improved, or luxury, products has given rise to a range of metals being used, consumed and then allowed to go down the drains into the sewers.
 One of these being silver.
 Although in very small quantities, metals can build up in agricultural soil over time if there are regular doses of treated sewage sludge applied to land.